 When a pupil's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
 This provides an opportunity for all staff to reinforce the academy's culture and ethos.

 Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the academy's behaviour culture.

-Positive behaviour will be rewarded according to our academy specific policy.
+Positive behaviour will be rewarded with: